theriftlab/immanuel-python/docs/4-data.md

 }
 ```

-The `date_time` structure is consistent for all dates returned by Immanuel's natal charts, as are the `latitude` and `longitude` for all angles returned.
+The `date_time` structure is consistent for all dates returned by Immanuel's natal charts, and the `latitude` and `longitude` are similarly consistent for all angles returned.

 Note that `ambiguous` is set to `true` when a time during the daylight savings switchover is passed without passing `time_is_dst` as discussed in the [Examples](3-examples.md#json) section.
 For instance, `2023-11-05 01:30` on the USA's West Coast could be either PDT or PST.
 By specifying `time_is_dst` when constructing the chart's subject, `ambiguous` will be `false`.